ray2501/Tcl-Related-Link/README.md

 ## System

-### Configuration

-* [conf.tcl](https://github.com/lego12239/conf.tcl) - A tcl package for loading a textual configuration(from file, string, etc) into dict

 ### Monitoring

 * [prometheus-tcl](https://github.com/flightaware/prometheus-tcl) - a pure Tcl library for
 instrumenting Tcl scripts with [Prometheus metrics](https://prometheus.io/docs/concepts/metric_types/)

-## SenML

-SenML (RFC8428) stands for Sensor Measurement Lists and is a format for representing lists of sensor values.

-* [senML](https://github.com/efrecon/senML) - Tcl implementation of a SenSML parser (for JSON) and a SenML wrapper

 ## Text and string